-a.
-Entering an order certifying the proposed nationwide Classes, as requested herein, designating Plaintiff as Class representative, and appointing Plaintiff's undersigned attorneys as Counsel for the Classes;

-b.
-Entering declaratory judgments on Counts I-IV in favor of Plaintiff and the members of the Business Income Declaratory Judgment Class, the Civil Authority Declaratory from Dependent Properties Declaratory Judgment Class, as follows:
+- a.
+Entering an order certifying the proposed nationwide Classes, as requested herein, designating Plaintiff as Class representative, and appointing Plaintiff's undersigned attorneys as Counsel for the Classes; - b.
+Entering declaratory judgments on Counts I-III in favor of Plaintiff and the members of the Business Income Declaratory Judgment Class, the Civil Authority Declaratory Judgment Class, and the Extra Expense Declaratory Judgment Class, as follows:

-Judgment Class, Extra Expense Declaratory Judgment Class, and the Business Income i.
-Business Income, Civil Authority, Extra Expense, and Business Income from the necessary interruption of their businesses stemming from the COVID-19 pandemic are insured losses under their policies; and ii.
-Defendants are obligated to pay for the full amount of the Business Income,

-Dependent Properties losses incurred in connection with the Closure Orders and
+Business Income, Civil Authority, and Extra Expense losses incurred in connection with the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic are insured losses under their policies; and ii.
+Defendant is obligated to pay for the full amount of the Business Income, Civil Authority, and Extra Expense losses incurred and to be incurred related to COVID-19, the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic;